dkaditya/SQL-Exploratory-Data-Analyst-Project/README.md

 ---

+## Dataset
+This project **does not include the dataset**.
+To run the queries and views, you need to provide your own data or create sample data for the following tables:

+- `fact_sales`
+- `dim_products`
+- `dim_customers`

+You can create sample data using SQL `INSERT` statements or CSV files.
+Make sure the table structure matches the columns used in the queries.

+---

 ## How to Use
-1. Load the SQL file into your SQL database.
+1. Create the necessary tables (`fact_sales`, `dim_products`, `dim_customers`) in your database.
-2. Make sure the tables `gold.fact_sales`, `gold.dim_products`, and `gold.dim_customers` exist and are populated.
+2. Load your own data or create sample data for testing.
-3. Execute the queries in the file sequentially:
+3. Execute the SQL file sequentially:
    - Aggregation and analysis queries
    - Creation of reporting views
-4. Use the views `gold.report_customers` and `gold.report_products` to quickly get consolidated insights.
+4. Explore the views `gold.report_customers` and `gold.report_products` for consolidated insights.

 ---

 ## Project Highlights
 - Customer segmentation and KPIs (total sales, avg order value, monthly spend)
 - Product segmentation and performance metrics
 - Running totals, moving averages, and YoY comparison
 - Category-level sales contribution
 - Cost-based product segmentation

 ---